esyede/rakit/packages/docs/data/strings.md

 ### Str::singular()

-This method converts the string to singular form.
+Converts the string to singular form.
 It only supports English:

 ```php
 $singular = Str::singular('cars'); // car